-- The employers shall apply by reporting their closure to email box covid19ters@labour.gov.za and there shall be an automatic response outlining the application process. - The employer must apply online at https://uifecc.labour.gov.za/covid19/ - The employer shall be required to furnish the Fund with the following documents (all documents submitted will be subject to verification): - Memorandum of Agreement (MOA). - CSV file in the prescribed format that will require critical information from the employer.
-When the employer submits online, the employer has the option to either upload the CSV file or manually load each employee by completing the required fields. - Confirmation of bank account details in the form of a latest bank statement. - · Letter of undertaking. - Any other information as may be required by the DoEL. - It is our understanding that the employer must use code '17' (Reduced work time) as the 'UIF employment status code/reason for termination codes' in the UIF submit file (if the company is still temporarily closed/shut due to Covid-19 at the end of the month).
-We have requested confirmation of our understanding.
+- The employer must apply online at https://uifecc.labour.gov.za/covid19/covid19 - The employer shall be required to furnish the Fund with the following documents (all documents submitted will be subject to verification): - Memorandum of Agreement (MOA). - CSV file in the prescribed format that will require critical information from the employer.
+When the employer submits online, the employer has the option to either upload the CSV file or manually load each employee by completing the required fields. - Confirmation of bank account details in the form of a latest bank statement. - · Letter of undertaking.

+- Any other information as may be required by the DoEL. - For more information regarding the application procedure, please refer to the TERS Guides and video on their website.